Vishnurj/myfirstrepository-demo/README.md

 # myfirstrepository-demo
-This is my first github demo repository
+This is my First Git demo repository